Which Cleanroom Classification Level Do I Need?

-Classification requirements can be tricky to pin down.
-Many different classification levels can be required through out the process of manufacturing just one product, dependant on the process you are performing at that time.
-Classification requirements are therefore mostly product driven through approved manufacturing guidelines.
+Classification requirements are product driven through approved manufacturing guidelines.
 You will need to research your specific manufacturing cleanliness requirements to create your user requirement specification (sometimes abbreviated to URS).

-We work to the internationally recognised ISO 14644-1 standards (ISO class 5, 6, 7 etc) but you may find that your process has its own additional, industry specific validation requirements.
-These are carried out by specialist agencies and cost up to £10,000 for a small production or research facility .
+We work to the internationally recognised ISO 14644-1 standards (ISO class 5, 6, 7 etc) but you may find that your industry has its own additional, industry-specific validation requirements.
+These could require additional certification by specialist agencies incurring costs of up to £10,000 for a small production or research facility.

 - As built.
 This is how we will supply your environment, it will be tested without any equipment or personnel inside.

 - At rest.
 This is when the environment has been populated with any furniture and machinery or equipment but is not in operation, i.e. the machines are not running and there are no personnel inside.